adyajha15/myntra-weforshe/README.md

 4. 🕶️ **AR Try-On Experience**: Allows users to virtually try on clothing items using augmented reality.

+   ### 👗 Lazy 2D Feature
+   The Lazy 2D feature is an innovative addition to our virtual try-on experience.
+It utilizes Stable VITON (Virtual Try-On) technology to seamlessly fit a person's image with their chosen outfit.
+Here's how it works:

+   - 📸 Users upload a full-body photo of themselves
+   - 👚 They select an outfit from our catalog
+   - 🖼️ The AI-powered Stable VITON algorithm processes the image and outfit
+   - 🎭 The result is a realistic composite image showing the user wearing the selected clothing

+   This feature allows users to see how different outfits would look on them without physically trying them on, enhancing the online shopping experience and reducing the need for returns.

+   ### 📹 Live Try-On Feature
+   The Live Try-On feature takes virtual fitting to the next level with real-time Augmented Reality (AR) technology.
+This cutting-edge feature offers:

+   - 🎥 Real-time clothing overlay on the user's body through their device's camera
+   - 🔄 Dynamic adjustment of the virtual clothing as the user moves
+   - 👀 Instant visualization of how different outfits look from various angles
+   - 💡 Enhanced shopping experience with immediate virtual try-ons

+   This AR-powered feature provides an immersive and interactive way for users to explore and experiment with different fashion choices, bridging the gap between online and in-store shopping experiences.

 ## 💡 Challenges and Learnings

 Throughout the development process, we encountered various challenges such as: